ymath-io/ymath.io/content/index.md

 ### Front Matter values

 #### `title`
 This value sets the title of the page.
+It is used in the sidebar and the page title.
 With a chapter or lesson page, this is shown in green at the top of the page.
 Course titles are shown as a large heading throughout the entire course.
 For example,
 ```markdown
 ---